aukraine/geolocation_api/README.md

 [//]: # (> - use `simplecov` gem to check amount of covered code with tests)

 **10. Deployment:**
-> - build API application inside of docker container and use `Docker Compose` tool manage it with DB in separate one
+> - built API application inside of docker container and use `Docker Compose` tool manage it with DB in separate one.

 **11. Future Improvements:**
 > - **Logging**: Implement logging to track API requests and responses for debugging purposes.
 > - **Rate Limiting**: Consider implementing rate limiting to prevent abuse.
 > - **Caching**: Implement caching for repeated requests to improve performance.
-> - use secrets to manage important environment variables
+> - use secrets to manage important environment variables.